apify/apify-cli/docs/reference.md

   -w, --wait-for-finish=wait-for-finish  Seconds for waiting to build to finish, if no value passed, it waits forever.

-  --no-prompt                            Do not prompt for opening the actor details in a browser.
+  --no-prompt                            Do not prompt for opening the Actor details in a browser.
 This will also not
                                          open the browser automatically.

   --version-number=version-number        DEPRECATED: Use flag version instead.
 Actor version number to which the files